Last day for Kentucky tornado victims to apply for FEMA Assistance

 Monday, March 14 is the last day for homeowners and renters who had damage or losses to apply for FEMA disaster assistance.
 Applicants will have until 11:59 p.m. to submit their applications.

-To do so, visit DisasterAssistance.gov, use the FEMA mobile app, or call (800) 621-3362.
+To do so, go to their assistance website, use the FEMA mobile app, or call (800) 621-3362.
 Here is what you will need when you apply:

 - A current phone number where you can be contacted